Scorpius - The Scorpion

 Scorpius is one of the constellations of the zodiac.
-In western astrology it is known as "Scorpio".
+In Western astrology, it is known as "Scorpio".
 It lies between Libra to the west and Sagittarius to the east.
-It is a large constellation located in the southern hemisphere near the center of the Milky Way.
+It is a large constellation located in the southern hemisphere near the centre of the Milky Way.

 Location: Southern Constellation 17h RA -40° Dec